Jumpscale/g8cockpit/docs/installation/Using-Blueprint/using-blueprint.md

 git pull origin master
 ```

-Push all changes to the server, and since this is your first push you need to specify the up-stream branch you want to push to:
+Push all changes to the Git server, and since this is your first push you need to specify the up-stream branch you want to push to:

 ```
 git push --set-upstream origin master